Tea Tree Oil

 Significant reduction in total acne lesion count (TLC) and acne severity index (ASI) in the tea tree oil group vs placebo.
 TTO group showed 3.55-fold greater reduction in TLC and 5.75-fold greater reduction in ASI.
 Conclusion: 'Topical 5% tea tree oil is an effective treatment for mild to moderate acne vulgaris.'
 Foundational placebo-controlled evidence for the 5% concentration that is now standard in OTC products.

-Single-blind comparative RCT (Bassett IB, Pannowitz DL, Barnetson RS 1990, Med J Aust 153(8):455-458, doi:10.5694/j.1326-5377.1990.tb126150.x, PMID 2145499).
+Single-blind comparative clinical trial (Bassett IB, Pannowitz DL, Barnetson RS 1990, Med J Aust 153(8):455-458, doi:10.5694/j.1326-5377.1990.tb126150.x).

 124 patients with mild to moderate acne.
 Randomized to 5% tea tree oil gel or 5% benzoyl peroxide lotion for 3 months.

 Both treatments produced significant improvement in inflammatory and non-inflammatory lesions.
-TTO had SLOWER onset of action than benzoyl peroxide BUT significantly FEWER side effects (less scaling, pruritus, dryness, irritation, redness, burning).
+TTO had slower onset of action than benzoyl peroxide but significantly fewer side effects (less scaling, pruritus, dryness, irritation, redness, burning).
 At trial end, efficacy was comparable.
 Established TTO as a 'gentler' alternative to benzoyl peroxide for patients sensitive to standard topical therapies.
 Frequently cited in dermatology guidelines as evidence-based natural alternative.

-Comprehensive systematic review (Carson C, Hammer KA, Riley TV with collaborators 2023, Front Pharmacol 14:1116077, doi:10.3389/fphar.2023.1116077, PMID 37033604).
+Comprehensive evidence review (Carson C, Hammer KA, Riley TV with collaborators 2023, Front Pharmacol 14:1116077, doi:10.3389/fphar.2023.1116077).

 Summarized evidence: (1) oral mouthwashes 0.2-0.5% TTO may limit dental plaque, (2) gels 5% applied to periodontium aid periodontitis treatment, (3) more evidence needed for acne — current data supportive but quality variable, (4) topical TTO regimens show similar efficacy to standard treatments for MRSA decolonization, (5) TTO with iodine effective for molluscum contagiosum in children, (6) Demodex eyelid wipe data emerging.
 Side effects in 60% of studies were minor except at concentrations ≥25%.
 Conclusion: 'Quality of research was poor to modest' — higher quality larger trials needed, but reasonable evidence for several applications.